Initial-State Dependence of Thermodynamic Dissipation for any Quantum Process: Deposition and Non-selective Measurement

+Eq.~\eqref{eq:EPasWKplusCoherence} already tells us that any decoherence on the minimally dissipative eigenbasis directly contributes to entropy production.
+Nevertheless, in the following, we further consider the loss of superposition and the limit of non-selective measurement, which lends a slightly different perspective.

+Consider the process of decoherence among a set of decoherence-free subspaces.
+To distinguish coherence within these subspaces from coherence \emph{between} the subspaces, we will refer to the latter as superposition.
+The loss of superposition among these subspaces will be referred to as `deposition', and a state without superposition is a `deposed' state.

-Let us consider the process of decoherence among a set of decoherence-free subspaces.
-In the fully-decohered limit, this can describe \emph{non-selective measurement}, which implements the map $\rho_0 \mapsto \sum_{m} \Pi_m \rho_0 \Pi_m$, where the set of projectors $\{ \Pi_m \}_m$ satisfy $\Pi_m \Pi_n = \delta_{m,n} \Pi_m$ and $\sum_{m} \Pi_m = I$.
+In the fully-deposed limit, this can describe \emph{non-selective measurement}, which implements the map $\rho_0 \mapsto \sum_{m} \Pi_m \rho_0 \Pi_m$, where the set of projectors $\{ \Pi_m \}_m$ satisfy $\Pi_m \Pi_n = \delta_{m,n} \Pi_m$ and $\sum_{m} \Pi_m = I$.
 Notably, these projectors can have arbitrary rank; when the rank is larger than one, the corresponding decoherence-free subspace is nontrivial in the sense of allowing persistent coherence.
-More generally, we can consider partial decoherence, where the coherence among these subspaces is reduced but does not need to vanish.
-With minimal physical assumptions, it is plausible that a minimally dissipative initial state would be $\q_0 = \sum_{m} \Pi_m \rho_0 \Pi_m$, since the decoherence leaves this state unchanged, up to local unitary transformations: $\q_\tau = U \q_0 U^\dagger$ with $[U, \Pi_m] = 0$ for all $m$.
-(E.g., in the special case of non-selective measurement, $U=I$ and so $\q_\tau = \q_0$.)
-In all such cases:
+More generally, we can consider partial deposition, where the superposition among these subspaces is reduced but does not need to vanish.